HazyResearch/deepdive/doc/deepdiveapp.md

 ## app.ddlog

+<TODO> Seems like we should have more content here </TODO>
 Schema, extractors, and inference rules written in our higher-level language, DDlog, are put in this file.

 ## deepdive.conf

 Extra configuration not expressed in the DDlog program is in this file.
-Extractors, and inference rules can be also be written in [HOCON][] syntax in this file, although DDlog is the recommended way.
+Extractors, and inference rules can also be written in [HOCON][] syntax in this file, although DDlog is the recommended way.
 See the [Configuration Reference](configuration.md) for full details.

 ## db.url